This list of the best bike rides in the world is perfect for travelers wanting a two-wheeled adventure they won’t soon forget.

 A popular ride on this portion of the massive trail system is the ride from Toronto heading east towards the historic Kingston.

-The start of the trail goes through the famous Scarborough Bluffs (just outside of Toronto) and into beautiful green countryside.
+The trail starts through the famous Scarborough Bluffs (just outside of Toronto) and into the beautiful green countryside.

-This ride would take a few days at a leisurely pace but it’s well marked with camping sites available along the way.
-If you ever needed to cool off, a lake jump is almost never more than a stone’s throw away!
+This ride would take a few days at a leisurely pace, but it’s well-marked with camping sites available along the way.
+If you ever needed to cool off, a lake jump is rarely more than a stone’s throw away!